 If there were huge, disease-carrying mosquitoes flying around your house, or if you were told that the Cuyahoga River -- steps from your front door -- was haunted by Indian spirits, would you stick it out in Cleveland?
 One man did, becoming Cleveland's first permanent settler.
 His name was Lorenzo Carter.
-Not destined to face the wilderness alone, the daring Mr. Carter was later joined by his wife Rebecca and their 9 children, as well as by other pioneers who, following Carter's valiant example, decided that they could make a life for themselves in the new settlement.
+Not destined to face the wilderness alone, Mr. Carter was later joined by his wife Rebecca and their 9 children, as well as by other pioneers who, following Carter's example, decided that they could make a life for themselves in the new settlement.

 As time went on, the story of Carter and his family started to fade from the city's memory.
 Unlike Moses Cleaveland, no statue was ever erected to honor him.
 In 1976, however, members of the Cleveland Women's City Club commissioned the building of this replica of Carter's cabin.
 Its interior is open to the public and contains items that would have been found in the original cabin.
 Take a look inside to peek into the past and get a glimpse of what life was like for the first permanent settlers of Cleveland.